 Given, you can tell how big the responsibility is for someone in the field.
 From my standpoint, if you ask what is content writing about, it’s sending someone from Point A to Point B as seamlessly as possible through the digital or printed content you wrote.

 The internet has a lot to say when it comes to defining the qualities of a great content writer.
 What I compiled in the list are the basic ones mostly observed from my own experience and others in the field.

 You can’t be an exceptional content writer if you don’t have the fundamental skills of a content writer.
-It’s the basics.
+It’s the basic thing.